 As soon as a motion has been properly moved and seconded, it is the duty of the mayor to state the motion promptly to the council.
-Until he has done so, the motion is under the control of its maker and can be withdrawn or modified by him as he wishes.
+Until the mayor has done so, the motion is under the control of its maker and can be withdrawn or modified as they wish.
 Once the motion has been stated to the council, it is in the possession of the body to do with it as it chooses.

-If a motion is proposed in a form which is misleading, vague, or overly complicated, it is the duty of the mayor either to request the member to rephrase his motion or to rephrase it himself.
-If the mayor rephrases the motion, he should make sure that he does not change its meaning.
-He should ask the member whether the rephrased motion, as stated to the council, expresses his proposal correctly.
+If a motion is proposed in a form which is misleading, vague or overly complicated, it is the duty of the mayor to either rephrase the motion or request that the member rephrase their motion.
+If rephrasing the motion, the mayor should make sure not to change its meaning.
+The mayor should ask the member whether the rephrased motion, as stated to the council, expresses their proposal correctly.

 If a motion proposes action which is contrary to law, or to the bylaws or rules, or if it is obviously dilatory (that is, made for the purpose of delaying business) or is completely unsuitable for the consideration of the council, the mayor should rule it out of order.
-He may say, "The chair rules your motion out of order," and state the reason for so doing.
+The mayor may say, "The chair rules your motion out of order," and state the reason for so doing.